creature comforts

 Antiblackness.
 When having to live in a constant state of survival—a state of fight or flight—there reaches a point where we must construct utopian spaces from whatever materials we have around us.

 It’s space for preservation and preparation.
 Many of the materials used are second-hand, found, trash, or otherwise unprecious.
-The everlasting plastic that is bound to this earth for hundreds of years.
 This is the material we will scavenge for in the future.
 This is the material we will repurpose when we can no longer produce anew.
-Even in the utopian priority of comfort, there is practicality and survival.
 The wallpaper is emergency blanket.
 The rope from the ceiling is a versatile, high-visibility para-chord.
-The side-table for a vessel is a stack of cinder blocks, ready-to-use raw material for any sound bunker.
+The side-table is a stack of cinder blocks.